Stephen IV Babonić: Ban of Slavonia

 Henry Kőszegi, the powerful oligarch who ruled Upper Slavonia for decades died in the spring of 1310.
 Charles I appointed Stephen Babonić as his successor sometime thereafter.
 He first appears in this capacity on 27 August 1310, when the monarch instructed him and his two brothers to protect the rights of the citizens of Gradec, Zagreb on the nearby estate named Kobila.
 Since this date coincides with the day of Charles' third and finally valid coronation, it is likely that all three brothers attended the ceremony in Székesfehérvár.
 According to Hungarian historian Lajos Thallóczy, Stephen's appointment was reflected by the fact that "the king had no reason to distrust him and appointed the first person suitable for the position as his deputy [in Slavonia]".
-Gyula Kristó argued that Stephen Babonić possessed the most-extensive domains in the province, so his appointment fits the pattern of medieval officials in medieval Slavonia.
-Croatian historian Hrvoje Kekez considered that Stephen was probably chosen because he was the leader of one of the two most powerful families in Slavonia (the other one were the Kőszegis), who was also very strong financially, thus his informal rule over the province was granted subsequent royal approval and consent.
+Gyula Kristó argued that Stephen Babonić possessed the most extensive domains in the province, so his appointment fits the pattern of medieval officials in medieval Slavonia.
+Croatian historian Hrvoje Kekez considered that Stephen was probably chosen because he was the leader of one of the two most powerful families in Slavonia (the other was the Kőszegis), and was also very strong financially, thus his informal rule over the province was granted subsequent royal approval and consent.
 Charles also sought to remove the Babonići from the Habsburgs' sphere of interest with this award.
 With the appointment of Stephen as the Ban of Slavonia, the Babonić family reached the peak of its power.